SmallMistake/Modding-NiD/Music/Overview.md

 ### Playing with no Music

-If you want to play any level with no music remove the co
+If you want to play any level with no music remove the corrosponding adx files.
+You can also have specifc mares with no music by removing those adx files specifically.